Steve-Daniels84/chatApp/readme.md

 ## Setup Instructions

 1. Clone the repository:
     git clone https://github.com/your-repo/chat-app.git
     cd chat-app

 2. Install dependencies:
 npm install

 3. Run the app:
 expo start

 4. Firebase Setup:
-	•	Create a Firebase project.
+**Create a Firebase project.**
-	•	Enable Firebase Firestore, Firebase Cloud Storage, and Firebase Authentication (Anonymous       sign-in).
+-   Enable Firebase Firestore, Firebase Cloud Storage, and Firebase Authentication (Anonymous       sign-in).
-	•	Add Firebase configuration to the project in a .env file.
+- Add Firebase configuration to the project in a .env file.

 5. Building for iOS/Android:
 Follow the Expo documentation to build the app for iOS or Android:
-	•	Building for iOS
+- Building for iOS
-	•	Building for Android
+- Building for Android